Suitable for all ages

-The lagoon is completely unfenced but a good place to walk or scooter round and allows access to other grassy areas, a petanque ground and at the furthest point away from the playground (to the south), another garden including a smaller pond (with bridge over it) a rose garden, fern house and fountain.
+The lagoon is completely unfenced but has a path going all the way round it which is great for walks or scootering.
+Off this path are other grassy areas, a petanque ground and at the furthest point away from the playground (to the south), another garden including a smaller pond (with bridge over it) a rose garden, fern house and fountain.
 The electric train operates from just near here on Sunday afternoons (weather permitting) by Lions and goes right round the lagoon, over a bridge and through a tunnel.

 TOP TIP: get your kids looking out for fish and even sting ray in the lagoon – the best places to spot these are the platform at the southern end or the island about halfway along.